gavinmcfarland/flex-gap-polyfill/README.md

 - Works with unlimited nested elements
 - No additional class names or divs needed
-- Use with or without a wrapper div (support for margins coming soon)
-- Works well with responsive design
-- Gutters don't have to be even numbers
 - Style borders and padding as normal
 - Partial support for percentages (tempermental/non-spec)